floci-az

 Head-to-head

-Feature Azure Cosmos DB Emulator floci-az
+Feature Azure Cosmos DB Emulator Floci AZ

 Platform Windows-first (Windows containers historically required) Linux-native containers — runs on Mac, Linux, and Windows